 - Travel insurance is provided by Deakin for the length of the program, students travelling more than 10 days beyond the program dates will need to pay for additional coverage.

 - The OS Help loan can take up to 4 weeks to process so payments deadlines must be met regardless of the status of your loan.

 - All students outside of Science, Engineering and Built Environment must seek permission from their home Faculty to enrol.

 - Students are reminded to apply for Deakin Travel Insurance as soon as they have been accepted into the program to cover any unexpected withdrawals or costs that are incurred as refunds may not be available.

-After final payment deadline: No refund on any program fees
+- After final payment deadline: No refund of any program fees